photo by Aron Visuals

 Fear of death is a popular Western phenomenon.
 In a culture where we simply avoid the subject until we have no choice, many of us fear either our own end, or fear the death of those we love.

 Why are we all so afraid of dying?

 “The oldest and strongest emotion of mankind is fear, and the oldest and strongest kind of fear is fear of the unknown.”
 H.P.
 Lovecraft

 As humans we fear what we don’t know.
 We fear new schools as children, new jobs as adults, and what our future will bring or won’t bring.

 And unlike other cultures who celebrate and talk about death, in Western society many of us don’t talk about death within families until it is forced upon us by fate.
 We aren’t sure what we are dealing with.
 And because death is so unpredictable and unavoidable, we feel vulnerable.

 Is it really even death you are afraid of?

-Fear of death, if examined, can be largely about other things entirely.
+Fear of death, if examined, can also be about other things entirely.
 We are afraid of:

-A studylooking at students, church members, and workers at an air terminal found that that being female and being older was more connected to death anxiety, whereas being alone in life without a partner could cause death depression.
+A study looking at students, church members, and workers at an air terminal found that being female and being older was more connected to death anxiety.
+Whereas being alone in life without a partner could cause death depression.